mostlygeek/llama-swap/examples/speculative-decoding/README.md

 # Speculative Decoding

-Speculative decoding can have a big improvement to the tokens per second.
-The trade off is that more VRAM is used for the draft model.
-These examples are from a server with three P40s and one 3090.
+Speculative decoding can significantly improve the tokens per second.
+However, this comes at the cost of increased VRAM usage for the draft model.
+The examples provided are based on a server with three P40s and one 3090.

 ## Coding Use Case

-This is using Qwen2.5 Coder 32B with the 0.5B as a draft model.
-A quantization of Q8_0 was chosen for the draft model as quantization has a greater effect on smaller models.
+This example uses Qwen2.5 Coder 32B with the 0.5B model as a draft.
+A quantization of Q8_0 was chosen for the draft model, as quantization has a greater impact on smaller models.

-The models used:
+The models used are:

 * [Bartowski Qwen2.5-Coder-32B-Instruct](https://huggingface.co/bartowski/Qwen2.5-Coder-32B-Instruct-GGUF)
 * [Bartowski Qwen2.5-Coder-0.5B-Instruct](https://huggingface.co/bartowski/Qwen2.5-Coder-0.5B-Instruct-GGUF)

-llama-swap config:
+The llama-swap configuration is as follows:

 ```yaml
 models: